eskim86/I2NSF_Client/README.md

   - change permission or capability if necessary.

 How TO USE
+  - Open your browser and type "http://[web server's ip address]/mysql_CDB.php" to create Database "I2NSF_DB".
+  - Open another browser and type "http://[web server's ip address]/mysql_CDB.php" to create the table "Policies".

-  - Open your browser and type http://[web server's ip address]/index.php
+  - close all tabs and start a new browser and type http://[web server's ip address]/index.php to access the Web UI.
   - Type in the provided username and password
   - Select either Policy settings or Logs
   - In Policy settings page, fill in all required information then press submit